subodhchhabra/mac-dev-setup/README.md

 - [ColorSnapper](http://colorsnapper.com/): An easy-to-use tool for quickly finding out the color of any pixel on the screen.
 It is activated via a system-wide hotkey, giving you a magnifying loupe to easily pick the pixel you need.
 The resulting color is copied to clipboard in a format of your preference. **($4.99)**
 - [Transmit](http://panic.com/transmit/): The #1 Mac OS X FTP client.
 Transfer files to to an FTP or SFTP server, or the cloud via Amazon S3, or using WebDAV. **($34)**
 - [SequelPro](http://www.sequelpro.com/): A fast, easy-to-use Mac database management application for working with MySQL databases. **(Free)**
-- [pgAdmin](http://www.pgadmin.org/): Basically SequelPro but for PostgreSQL.
-The most popular and feature rich Open Source administration and development platform for PostgreSQL. **(Free)**